IntersectMBO/plutus/doc/plutus/explanations/plutus-foundation.rst

     Dealing with that is the compiler's job.

 Plutus Core is designed for simplicity, determinism, and to allow careful cost control of program execution.
-Using a the lambda calculus makes it an easy compilation target for functional programming languages, and allows us to have a simple, formally verified evaluator.
+Using the lambda calculus makes it an easy compilation target for functional programming languages, and allows us to have a simple, formally verified evaluator.

 Plutus Tx
 ---------